WSJV: Truth Publishing Company ownership

 The Truth Publishing Company, publisher of The Elkhart Truth and owner of WTRC radio (1340 AM and 100.7 FM), applied to the Federal Communications Commission (FCC) for a new television station on Elkhart's ultra high frequency (UHF) channel 52 in May 1953.
 The FCC granted the company a construction permit on June 3, 1953, approving the second station in the South Bend–Elkhart area.
 Construction began in late 1953; the station was located southwest of Elkhart.
 In November, the station signed to become an affiliate of ABC.

 WSJV began broadcasting on March 20, 1954; a test pattern had gone out on March 15 and 16 before the new antenna suffered a fault that required emergency repairs and postponed the planned March 17 sign-on date.
 Power was increased twelvefold in November when a new transmitter was installed.
-The station originally aired programs from ABC, NBC, and the DuMont Television Network; NBC affiliated with new WNDU-TV the next year, while DuMont wound down operations.
+The station originally aired programs from ABC, NBC, and the DuMont Television Network; NBC affiliated with the new WNDU-TV the next year, while DuMont wound down operations.

 In 1957, the FCC approved the assignment of lower UHF channels to WSBT-TV (from channel 34 to 22) and WSJV (from channel 52 to 28); it had already allowed WNDU-TV to switch from channel 46 to 16.
 This required a relocation of UHF channel assignments among several localities in Illinois, Indiana, and Michigan.
 For WSJV, the change also brought a relocation of the tower site from Elkhart to a location near Mishawaka.
 The channel switch took place on February 14, 1958; it was the last of the three stations to move to the lower channel it was assigned.
+The station began to broadcast in color on October 7, 1963, with three ABC color programs being broadcast every week.

 After the station invested in purchasing color tape and film equipment, WSJV began broadcasting non-network programs in color in 1966, five years after ABC began airing some of its programs in color in 1961.
 In 1968, the station bought two color television cameras and began airing all of its locally produced shows in color.
 Local programs from the station's early years included Kidsville, U.S.A. and two shows featuring puppet DD Donovan.
 Truth Publishing also expanded its operation in television by buying WKJG radio and television in Fort Wayne in 1957; the Fort Wayne outlets were sold in 1971.
 The station group was promoted as the Communicana Group.